 The Civil Aviation Authority issues legal guidance on flying an unmanned aerial vehicle.
-This guide explains where you may - and MAY NOT - fly drones over restricted land areas and in the skies of the United Kingdom.
+This guide explains where you may - and MAY NOT - fly drones over restricted land areas and in the skies of United Kingdom.

-WHAT IS A UAV?
-Most people call them drones.
-CAA drone regulations refer to them as 'remotely piloted aircraft systems' (RPAS).
+What is exactly is a UAV?
+Most operators and pilots call them drones.
+In fact, CAA drone regulations refer to them as 'remotely piloted aircraft systems' or RPAS.

 ICAO is the International Civil Aviation Organization.
-They describe a drone as an aircraft without a human pilot aboard.
+They have a unique method of describing a drone, that being:

-No matter what you call your drone, you can buy unmanned aerial vehicles (UAV) in an array of different shapes and sizes.
+No matter what you call your drone, you can buy unmanned aerial vehicles (UAV) in an array of different shapes, sizes, and weights.

-Most drone operators pilot small handheld models.
-But, in fact some manufacturers produce them in sizes akin to a large passenger plane.
+Most operators of drones will be piloting small handheld models.
+Even so, some drone manufacturers now produce them as missiles in sizes akin to large passenger planes.

 UK drone laws state you must always fly drones in a safe manner.
-That refers to other aircraft in the air as well as people and property on the ground nearby or in the close neighbourhood.
+That refers to other aircraft in the air, as well as people and property on the ground nearby or in the close neighbourhood.

 The CAA govern the regulations for flying drones around many areas of the United Kingdom.
 They place particular stringency on any UAV drone weighing more than 20 kilograms.